Treating Mental Illness with Medication

 - Even when taken as prescribed, the body rapidly develops a dependence on, and tolerance to, these medications.
 They are typically not prescribed for consistent use for more than two weeks, but some people who struggle with anxiety may develop an addiction to these drugs.
 Long-term, benzodiazepines may affect cognition and memory, and they interact poorly with other substances, especially alcohol and opioids, which increases the risk of overdose or poisoning.

 - Side effects from other mood-stabilizing medicines include weight gain, drowsiness, nausea or vomiting, and increased thirst.
 Lithium, while the most effective treatment for most types of bipolar disorder, also builds up in the body over time, and it can damage organ systems, including the cardiovascular system, thyroid, kidneys, gastrointestinal system, and endocrine system.
 Sometimes, it can cause neurological side effects.

 - A long-term side effect from antipsychotic medicines include tardive dyskinesia, which causes a person to develop involuntary muscle movements, especially around the mouth.
 Other side effects include rigidity, persistent muscle spasms, restlessness, and tremors.

-Most psychiatric medications are not abused for nonmedical reasons, but benzodiazepines and stimulant drugs, which treat attention deficit hyperactive disorder, may be sold illegally for recreational abuse.
+Most psychiatric medications are not abused for nonmedical reasons, but benzodiazepines and stimulant drugs, which treat attention deficit hyperactivity disorder, may be sold illegally for recreational abuse.
 This is very dangerous and can lead to addiction and life-threatening side effects.

 People who struggle with mental illness have many options for treatment in the modern world.
 Getting started on this treatment may feel like a struggle, but for many people, the combination of prescription medication and talk therapy is extremely effective.